sehoof/sehoof.github.io/README.md

 [**Research**](Research.md) &nbsp; &nbsp; &nbsp; &nbsp; [**Teaching**](Teaching.md) &nbsp; &nbsp; &nbsp; &nbsp; [**CV**](CV.pdf) &nbsp; &nbsp; &nbsp; &nbsp;[**Contact**](Contact.md)

-I am a Ph.D. candidate at the Government Department (Political Science & Political Economy, PSPE) at LSE.
+<p>I am a Ph.D. candidate at the Government Department (Political Science & Political Economy, PSPE) at LSE.
 My research analyses the performance of democratic institutions with a focus on women.

 I use empirical quantitative methods with a focus on causal inference, but I am also familiar with game theory and very interested in co-authoring with formal theorists.
 For my dissertation on the introduction of local female suffrage in Switzerland, I collected and coded an unique historical dataset at the Swiss municipality level between 1950-1990.
 To complete this, I received support from the [Baroness Birk Award](http://www.lse.ac.uk/supporting-lse/your-gifts-in-action/2016-2017/20-years-of-the-baroness-birk-award) and the [STICERD Ph.D.
 Grant](https://sticerd.lse.ac.uk/_new/funding/grants/PhD.asp).